All Episodes

 How do we know that?

-How do we know which is civilian, and how do we know who's Hezbollah?
+How do we know which is civilian and how do we know who's Hezbollah?

-We're we're up to speed with you.
+We're up to speed with you.

 Thanks so much.